 - information on other awards received, or under consideration to support the investigator/post-graduate trainee giving the presentation

-The fall application deadline is Sept 6, 2019 - Applications, including all relevant materials should be submitted via email to the attention of Tracey St. John with the heading: Frances Shepherd Award.
+The spring application deadline is March 27, 2020 - Applications, including all relevant materials should be submitted via email to the attention of Tracey St. John with the heading: Frances Shepherd Award.

 How the winners are chosen: